-510.1 Emergency responder communication coverage in new buildings.
-Approved in-building, emergency responder communication enhancement system (ERCES) for emergency responders shall be provided in the following buildings:
+510.1 Emergency responder radio coverage in new buildings.
+Approved radio coverage for emergency responders shall be provided within the buildings that meet any one of the following conditions:

-- 1. High rise buildings. - 2.
-The total building area is 50,000 square feet or more. - 3.
-The total basement area is 10,000 square feet or more; or

-- 4. There are floors used for human occupancy more than 30 feet below the finished floor of the lowest level of exit discharge. - Buildings or structures where the Fire or Police Chief determines that inbuilding radio coverage is critical because of its unique design, location, use or occupancy.
+- 1. High rise buildings; - 2.
+The total building area is 50,000 square feet or more; - 3.
+The total basement area is 10,000 square feet or more; or - 4.
+There are floors used for human occupancy more than 30 feet below the finished floor of the lowest level of exit discharge. - Buildings or structures where the Fire or Police Chief determines that in-building radio coverage is critical because of its unique design, location, use or occupancy.